finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 ### OSPO Structures

-- To start with, the OSPO will probably start as a minimum-viable "guild" structure. tbd.
-Reference TODOGROUP OSPO Structures here.
+- To start with, the OSPO will probably start as a minimum-viable ["guild" structure](../../Artifacts/OSPO#Staffing).
-- You will need to figure out who the OSPO "reports to", i.e an owning function, e.g. with the CTO, COO.
-This will highly depend on your organisational structure.
+- You will need to figure out who the OSPO "reports to", i.e an owning function, e.g. with the [CTO](../../Roles/CTO), [CISO](../../Roles/CISO) etc.  This will highly depend on your organisational structure.
+You may want to think about how this influences the focus of the OSPO.
+Being part of the [CISO](../../Roles/CISO) may mean your OSPO is limited to helping control security issues.

 ## 3. Form a Strategic Vision and Initiatives